 Public Relations Policy

-Each auxiliary organization shall maintain a policy on the accumulation and expenditure of funds for public relations if such funds are obtained and used by the auxiliary organization to augment state appropriation for operation of the campus.
-The campus president is required to keep a current statement of these policies on file in the office of the chancellor.
+Each auxiliary organization shall maintain a policy on the accumulation and expenditure of funds for public relations.
+The university president is required to keep a current statement of these policies on file in the office of the chancellor.
 Certain aspects of the required policy are to be integrated with expenditure documentation requirements.
 Campuses should send updates to these policies to the CSU office of contract services and procurement where the files will be maintained.

 Campus auxiliary organizations that do not have expenditures for public relations, should file a statement indicating this fact with the CSU office of contract services and procurement.
 See 5 CCR § 42502(i).